Teacher subsidies, allowances and bonuses

 The department provides rental subsidies to those teachers in eight-point, six-point and four-point incentive schools who are either living in THA accommodation or who are eligible for THA accommodation and have been unsuccessful in obtaining that accommodation and are required to rent privately.

 The rental subsidy paid is 90 per cent for teachers at eight-point schools, 70 per cent for teachers at six-point schools and 50 per cent for teachers in four-point incentive schools.
-Conditions apply and teachers should refer to the rental subsidy information sheet (DOC 173KB) for full details before submitting an application.
+The rental subsidy is part of the Rural Teacher Incentive, with the value of the subsidy subtracted from the incentive payment each quarter.

 - Apply for housing